Creating, Designing, Developing, Deploying, Delivering

 Grouped by service so you can see the scope at a glance.

 Rails-first apps built to last: clear domain models, boring defaults, and maintainable code that stays easy to extend.
-We lean on Rails, using JavaScript only when the UX truly requires it.
-Typical MVP includes auth, core workflows/CRUD, admin tooling, background jobs, production deployment on Rails + Postgres, a documented API, and AWS-ready scalability.
+Typical MVP includes auth, core workflows/CRUD, admin tooling, background jobs, staging + production deployment with managed PostgreSQL, logs, backups, and monitoring.
+We lean on Rails and use JavaScript only when the UX truly requires it.

 This Rails application powers RyderWorld with a kid-friendly brand site, featured content, and clear calls to action for media and related features.
 It highlights Ryder and all of his favorite updates, while keeping navigation simple for families and friends to use.
 It`s built as a standalone heroku application, and available now at rydersworld.getawd.com.
 Check it out!